 Due to the COVID-19 pandemic this concert has, reluctantly, been cancelled.
 We will strive to reschedule these artists.
-Ticketholders will be contacted directly by Mood Indigo Events.
+Ticketholders have been contacted directly by Mood Indigo Events.

 Graeme Flowers is a very sought after A-list musician, who boasts countless television and concert appearances supporting some of the industry's greatest showmen including Quincy Jones, Taylor Swift, Paul Weller, Jools Holland, The James Taylor Quartet, Cee Lo Green, Michael Buble and a host more.

 In the studio, Graeme has recorded on multiple albums to name but a few for Leona Lewis, John Newman, Rebecca Ferguson, Simply Red, Katie Melua and the list goes on.
 For the world of jazz, Graeme has also recorded on the Jazz albums of The London Horns, Tim Rose, Clement Regert, Jacob Quistgaard and Will Todd.
 He has also established himself as an International force with the trumpet and has featured on ‘world music’ albums of Eliane Correa, Lokkhi Terra, Cubafrobeat, Saravah Soul, Justin Thurgur, Pandit Danesh, Family Atlantica, Afro Elements and Jazzinho.

 Graeme has toured with Kyle Eastwood, Clint’s bass playing son.
 He has performed on, and written music for three Clint Eastwood movie soundtracks, and played at all the major jazz festivals and jazz clubs in America, Japan, Europe, Indonesia and South Africa.

 Graeme recently recorded on the soundtracks for movies Early Man and Hurricane.
 His latest works include him playing for Gregory Porter and The BBC Big Band.